NASA-JPL-Spacecraft-Analysis/downlink-analysis-scripts/README.md

 - `--verbose` Includes all data from compared files in output.
 - `--intersect-only` Only output parameters that exist in both inputs.
 - `--diff-only` Only output parameters that do not match..
-- `--use-volatile` Only output parameters that do not match.

 ### transpire